Frequently Asked Hoist & Crane Questions

 12. What type of Fall Arrest system do I need?

-Fall arrest applications shall be evaluated and designed by a Qualified Person, per OSHA.
-Fall arrest equipment selection should be in accordance with ANSI guidelines.
-Contact Shupper-Brickle Equipment for a free estimate.
+Fall arrest applications shall be evaluated and designed by a Qualified Person, per OSHA, and fall arrest equipment selection should be in accordance with ANSI guidelines.
+Contact Shupper-Brickle Equipment for a free estimate on complete fall arrest systems, components and services.

 (FAQ information courtesy of Rigid Lifelines)